 For more information click here.

 Colours displayed should be used as a guide for your colour selection.

 Always confirm your colour choice with a production line prepared swatch for final colour approval.

 * Only Dulux Accredited Powder Coaters are able to issue our Dulux Alumi Shield™ and Steel Shield™ warranties after demonstrating their capability to meet stringent quality conditions and international standards.

-The Duralloy range has subtle and neutral solid colours including the Colourbond® steel standard colour range delivered with warranty grade* advanced durable polyester thermosetting powder.
+The Duralloy solid colour range is a collection of popular solid colours including COLORBOND® steel colours, delivered with warranty grade advanced durable polyester thermosetting powder.

-The Duralloy with Rapidcure range has subtle and neutral solid colours including the Colorbond® steel standard colour range delivered with warranty grade* advanced durable polyester thermosetting powder.
+The Duralloy solid colour range with Rapidcure is a collection of popular solid colours including COLORBOND® steel colours, delivered with warranty grade advanced durable polyester thermosetting powder.
 For more information on Rapidcure click here.